bhisaac/5eFP/5eFP-SRD.md

 **_Recall_.
 (Cooldown)** A PC is transported back to the HQ map room after finishing a special Recall ritual completed outside of an encounter.
 PCs instantaneously Recall when the time marker reaches 8.

 **_Rest_.
 (Cooldown 2)** While deployed and not in an encounter, a group can choose to take a rest.
 A rest is a brief period of downtime, at least 1 hour long, during which a creature does nothing more strenuous than eating, drinking, reading, and tending to wounds.
 At the end of a rest, a creature discards LEVEL wounds and regains all uses of game features with the rest keyword.
+If a number follows the rest keyword, it represents the number of times the game feature can be used between rests.
 Finishing a rest advances the time marker.

 **_Round_.** In combat and other fast-­paced situations, the game relies on rounds, a 6-­second span of time.
 A downtime round represents one or more days.